rdboboia/format-automation-script-templates/STEPS FOLLOWED - VM Hyper-V W11.md

 		* Useful for new installations.
 - Check CTT Windows Utils: https://github.com/ChrisTitusTech/winutil
 	+ Allos you to configure your current Windows system using a GUI.
 		* Useful for already installed Windows.
+Some scripts here were inspired by this tool.